Francisco Cerúndolo: 2023: First major win, Latin American No. 1, top 20

 In Lyon he reached a new ATP Tour final, beating Juan Pablo Varillas, Jack Draper, and Cameron Norrie, in the title match he lost against Arthur Fils in straight sets.

-He picked up the third Major win of his career at the French Open, where he defeated Jaume Munar in four sets.
+He picked up the third major win of his career at the French Open, where he defeated Jaume Munar in four sets.
 Next he defeated lucky loser Yannick Hanfmann.
 He reached the round of 16 for the first time at a Major defeating ninth seed Taylor Fritz, his fourth top-10 win of the season.
 He lost to sixth seed Holger Rune in five sets with a fifth set tiebreaker.
 As a result, he reached the top 20 in the rankings on 12 June 2023.

 In Eastbourne he became the third Argentinian champion on grass after Guillermo Vilas and Javier Frana, and the first since 1995, defeating Marc-Andrea Hüsler, Zhang Zhizhen, Mackenzie McDonald and second seed Tommy Paul, beating both Americans in the same day.
 He recorded his first win at the 2023 Wimbledon Championships defeating Nuno Borges.

 On his return to clay at Båstad, he started his title defense beating Luca Van Assche in the second round, Federico Coria in the quarterfinals, but lost in the semifinals to eventual champion Andrey Rublev.

 At the US Open he beat Zachary Svajda in the first round, his first win at this Major.

 On his debut at the Laver Cup he recorded the first ever win for South America at the event against Alejandro Davidovich Fokina.

 In Paris he reached the third round defeating Gaël Monfils and world No. 8 Casper Ruud, for his fifth top-10 win of the season.

-2024: Third ATP 500 semifinal, Olympics debut, 100th win
+2024: Third ATP 500 semifinal, 100th win

-The start of the season in the Australian Open Series began with three defeats in second rounds, first at Hong Kong Open, then at the ASB Classic, and the last at the Australian Open, where he lost against Fábián Marozsán in straight sets.
+Cerúndolo's start of the season in the Australian Open Series began with three defeats in second rounds, first at Hong Kong Open, then at the ASB Classic, and the last at the Australian Open, where he lost against Fábián Marozsán in straight sets.

-He was called up again for Argentina to play at the Davis Cup qualifying round, this time against Kazakhstan, he won the first match of the series against Dimitry Popko, giving his country the first point, after the defeat over Tomás Martín Etcheverry and the victory over González/Molteni, Francisco lost against Timofey Skatov leaving the series 2-2, however, Sebastián Báez won against Popko and Argentina won the series 3-2, qualifying for the David Cup Finals.
+He was called up again for Argentina to play at the Davis Cup qualifying round, this time against Kazakhstan, he won the first match of the series against Dimitry Popko, giving his country the first point, after the defeat over Tomás Martín Etcheverry and the victory over González/Molteni, Francisco lost against Timofey Skatov leaving the series 2-2, however, Sebastián Báez won against Popko and Argentina won the series 3–2, qualifying for the David Cup Finals.